 The story is... well, there really isn't one!
-Like I said, it is, down to it's core, just some slice-of-life storytelling - no big conflicts, villains or actual begin-to-end- stroyarcs - and that alone can be either a rose or con to any viewer.
+Like I said, it is, down to it's core, just some slice-of-life storytelling - no big conflicts, villains or actual from-begin-to-end- stroyarcs - and that alone can be either a rose or con to any viewer.
 There are little storypieces here and there, but no any big arcs - just needing to clarify that!
 But, what's the plot, then?
 There are these cute little moomins, with their colorful and delightful little friends, and because there's no school, jobs or social insecurity - whatevet that is! - they spend their days by just... running around in this ever-so peaceful and beautiful moomin valley, find secrets and solve mysteries, all in a while waiting for ever-looming winter, that will by every coming year, put every singe one of them into a deep sleep, before the next warm summer.
 It's basically just... life - nothing more, nothing less!
-Some minor arcs, or themes may pop up in every now and then, such as the Lighthouse-arc, with it's fear of loneliness, the Little Visitors with stranger-danger- warning signs all over, and the King Ruby, with the themes of materialistic obsession, but those aren't even that long - about two to three episodes - and won't take away that certain sence of travel with no goal, as you move along, with the show.
+Some minor arcs, or themes may pop up in every now and then, such as the Lighthouse-arc, with it's fear of loneliness, the Little Visitors with stranger-danger- warning signs all over, and the King Ruby, with the themes of materialistic obsession, but those aren't even that long to beging with - about two to three episodes - and won't take away that certain sence of travel with no goal, as you move along, with the show.